cybardev/pycord-template/README.md

 # pycord-template

-Discord bot template using Pycord, with instructions on free Render Deployment
+Discord bot template using Pycord, with instructions on free Render deployment

 ## Usage